 Product knowledge gives you an edge when it comes to selling financial services.
 Also, while you may never completely master all the products and services you offer, this is enough for you to take off the training wheels and get started!

 Interested in learning more about how to sell financial services?
-Then check out my new LinkedIn Learning Course – “How to Sell Financial Services.”
+Then check out Meridith’s LinkedIn Learning Course – “How to Sell Financial Services.”
 This power-packed course has everything you need to know about how to master the art of sales!

-The link to my Linkedin Learning Course “How to Sell Financial Services” is here:
+The link to Linkedin Learning Course “How to Sell Financial Services” is here: